admiral-akk/admiral-akk.github.io/posts/_posts/2022-04-15-wordle-variants.markdown

 1. How do we decide if a word is valid?
 1. The UX for filling in a regular crossword is fiddly; you have to select individual blocks and then type.
   - I addressed this using the approach from [octordle](https://octordle.com/): each guess applies to every block simultanously.
-1. Displaying the information the player has gathered is much harder when you have arbitrarily many problems to solve.
+1. Displaying information to the player is much harder when you have arbitrarily many problems to solve.
   - I added the information into the square directly, which had two problems I couldn't quite resolve.
-First, the text had to be smaller thus was hard to read.
-Secondly, the color convention was inverted from Wordle; yellow now meant that the letter could be there unlike in Wordle where it indicated that the letter couldn't possibly be there.
+First, the text had to be smaller and thus was harder to read.
+Secondly, the color convention was inverted from Wordle; yellow now meant that the letter could be there.
+As opposed to Wordle, where it indicated that the letter couldn't possibly be there.

 # Datascraping